waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     4. Observe and document the outcome.

 ### Ilex Forest FARFETCH'D Puzzle - Alternative Hypotheses (from Reflection Turn 14346)
-- The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag obtained elsewhere.
+- The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag from elsewhere.
 - The puzzle requires a specific Pokémon move (like Headbutt) to be used on an object in the environment to alter the bird's pathing.
 - The puzzle is dependent on the time of day.
 ### Ilex Forest FARFETCH'D Puzzle (Continued)